quattage/gttodsauce/README.md

 ## A smoother GTTOD character controller

+!!
+The mod must be manually enabled in-game by pressing F4 !!

 Creating a discrete kinematic character controller in a game engine that provides no built-in tools to do so can be rather difficult.
 Unity's default character controller sucks ass big mode, so you're either forced to use a dynamic rigidbody or to roll your own collision detection from scratch, and